ekapolc/ASR_classproject/hookup/README.md

 This is how you hook-up any application to Kaldi running on a Server

 There are other use cases, such as [a javascript client](http://kaljurand.github.io/dictate.js), or a HTTP-based API.
-This way you can send audio via a PUT or POST request to http://server:port/client/dynamic/recognize and read the JSON ouput.
-If you are interested, see Tamel's repository at https://github.com/alumae/kaldi-gstreamer-server for details.
+This way you can send audio via a PUT or POST request to `http://server:port/client/dynamic/recognize` and read the JSON ouput.
+If you are interested, see [Tamel's repository](https://github.com/alumae/kaldi-gstreamer-server) for details.

 Credits: